soitanen/an24b/README.md

 - On Fuel-Control-Panel (extra-panel on pilots' middle panel):
   - Turn on all switches at the bottom, except middle one (cross-feed, optional)

-- On Left Horizontal Panel:
+- On Left Horizontal Console:
-  - Turn up cut-off switch next to green and red lamp
+  - Turn up cut-off switch next to green and red lamps

 - On Engine-Start-Panel (sunk panel on pilot's left console):
   - Press lower black/white button (wait for TG-16 APU start, indicated by green lamp and tachometer)